MEMBER LOGIN | JOIN | SHOP

 Sexual Harassment Prevention Training

 On Friday Aug.
 6, Gov. Pritzker signed SB 1079 into law making it Public Act 102-0308.
 The bill removes the PDH requirement for sexual harassment prevention training (SHPT), but still requires licensed personnel to show proof of SHPT when they renew their license.
-ISPE offers a 1-hour training course to meet the SHPT requirement for license renewal.
+ESI offers a 1-hour training course to meet the SHPT requirement for license renewal.
 Click the link to view more information and purchase the course.

 Learn More

-© Illinois Society of Professional Engineers
+© Engineering Society of Illinois, Inc. / Illinois Society of Professional Engineers, Inc.

 100 East Washington Street | Springfield, IL 62701